DBernardes/AIS/docs/source/index.rst

 SPARC4 [#SPARC4]_ CCD cameras in astronomical observations.
 To create the images, the AIS models the star flux distribution as a 2D-Gaussian Distribution.
-This result is added to a noise image, created based on the noise information of the SPARC4 CCDs, as a function of their operation mode.
+This result is added to a noise image, created based on the noise information of the SPARC4 CCDs added to the sky flux, as a function of their operation mode.
 Figure below presents an example of an image created by the AIS.
 This page explains the step-by-step procedure of the AIS to create the images.
 Also, it is presented a simple execution example.

 .. image:: ../images/artificial_star.png
    :alt: Artificial star image